 Specify Site Visi (Where and when Alcester/Camp Hill (as examples of good practice) Consultation with Stakeholders (Who should we consult?)
-Carers' forums to elicit comments Level of Publicity (What level is appropriate and what method should be used?)
-Publicise once review is complete (Identify any weal Barriers/Dangers/Risks (Identify any weaknesses or potential pitfalls) Pride of some carers may lead to reluctance to engage Lose focus/scope too big Miss the obvious Raise expectations to unreasonable levels Sustainability of any new initiatives proposed ge Projected Start Date Feb 2010 Draft Report Deadline Meeting Frequency Monthly Projected Completion Date July 2010 Meetings Dates Scoping - 29.1.10 2/3/10 23/3/10 9/4/10 Committee Reporting Date Interim briefing note required - April 2010 Cabinet Reporting Date When to Evaluate Impact Methods for Trac and Evaluating cking
+Carers' forums to elicit comments Level of Publicit (What level is app and what method be used?) ropriate Barriers/Dangers/Risks (Identify any weaknesses or potential pitfalls) Lose focut Miss the Raise exp Pride of some carers may lead to reluctance to engage Lose focus/scope too big Miss the obvious Raise expectations to unreasonable levels Sustainability of any new initiatives proposed focus/scope too big the obvious e expectations to unreasonable levels Projected Start Date Feb 2010 Draft Report Deadline Meeting Frequency Monthly Projected Completion Date July 2010 Meetings Dates Scoping - 29.1.10 2/3/10 23/3/10 9/4/10 Committee Reporting Date Interim briefing note required - April 2010 Cabinet Reporting Date When to Evaluate Impact Methods for Trac and Evaluating cking